platonic-io/detsys-testkit/src/runtime-prototype/disruptor-README.md

      all way around the ring.
 This removes write [contention](https://en.wikipedia.org/wiki/Resource_contention) between the
-     producer and the consumer, one could also imagine avoiding garbage collection by only allocating memory the first time around the ring;
+     producer and the consumer, one could also imagine avoiding garbage collection by only allocating memory the first time around the ring (but we don't do this in Haskell);

   2. Using an array rather than linked list increasing [striding](https://en.wikipedia.org/wiki/Stride_of_an_array) due to